 Curiosity is a major driver for most researchers (e.g. Lam, 2011), who want to be at the cutting edge of their discipline.
 The excitement of discovering something new can be addictive, even when the breakthrough seems elusive, and many researchers are motivated by the intellectual endeavour required to overcome the challenges that stand in their way.
 Sometimes the journey is as rewarding as the destination, as researchers are forced to engage with new disciplines and ways of thinking in their pursuit of creative solutions.
 Also, the challenge of coming up with new solutions to old problems should not be forgotten.

-The s of this study (Sect. ) in no way contradict existing views of creativity and curiosity.
-Fundamentally, curiosity is the seed from which all academic publications grow, and publications remain central to international academic reputation and appraisal (Sect. .2.3).
+The findings of this study (Sect.
+5) in no way contradict existing views of creativity and curiosity.
+Fundamentally, curiosity is the seed from which all academic publications grow, and publications remain central to international academic reputation and appraisal (see Sect.
+6.2.3).
 However, the results reveal the bounds (e.g. time around other duties) in which curiosity must operate.
 This effectively limits the utility of vague, unconstrained or highly-speculative curiosity; such tasks are unlikely to rise to the top of a list of pending actions.
 It is therefore important to focus and formulate questions that are precise enough for the scientist to be able to answer, and intriguing and novel enough for scientists to want to prioritise answering them.

-So, how can a practitioner (e.g. in insurance) tap into this set of motives?
+So, how can a practitioner (e.g. in insurance sector) tap into this set of motives?

 Rather than simplifying the nature of the challenges you need to address, can you explore the complexity of the challenge, and ask 'why' questions that cultivate your own sense of curiosity in the challenge as something to be understood, not just solved.

 Before engaging with academic researchers, have you checked that there isn’t already an answer to your question in the research literature?
 Google Scholar has made it easier than ever before to access published research.
 Use what you learn from your reading to put your question into the context of what is already known, and explicitly articulate what is not yet known; this is an ideal way of both identifying an academic researcher and framing your approach to them.
-Alternatively, you might use such scoping exercise as a mechanism for collaboration building Sect. .3
+Alternatively, if time or access to publication is a barrier, you might engage with an academic so as to use such a scoping exercise as a mechanism for collaboration building; detail on useful approaches to this is in Sect.
+6.3.

 Consider what unique opportunities you can give to a researcher who loves the creativity of what they do.
 Can you expose them to new ways of working or thinking, introduce them to colleagues who ask challenging questions or expose them to methods used in the business world to drive original thinking and innovation?